Ada-Developers-Academy/daily-curriculum/week17/tuesday/simple-security-from-scratch.md

 - Encrypting the actual data.

-We are going to build two app, a user client, and a blog service.
+We are going to build two apps, a user client, and a blog service.
 From the user client we want to be able to send posts to the blog service, and have the blog service only accept the request if: